kokkos/kokkos-fft/docs/intro/building.rst

 CMake options
 -------------

 We rely on CMake to build KokkosFFT, more specifically ``CMake 3.22+``.
-Here are the lists of CMake option.
+Here is the list of CMake options.
 For FFTs on Kokkos device only, we do not need to add extra compile options but for Kokkos ones.
 In order to use KokkosFFT from both host and device, it is necessary to add ``KokkosFFT_ENABLE_HOST_AND_DEVICE=ON``.
 This option may be useful, for example FFT is used for initialization at host.